-Name Age Principal Business Experience Yutaka Kobayashi Age 50 Yutaka Kobayashi has served as a director since October 2013.
+Principal Business Experience

+Yutaka Kobayashi 51 Yutaka Kobayashi has served as a director since October 2013.
 He has more than 20 years of experience in business.
 He has served as a consultant or special advisor to various companies.
 In addition, he was elected a member of Upper House in Japan in 2001 and re-elected in 2007.
 He also served as Vice Minister of Economy, Trade and Industry in Japan in 2005.
 He graduated from Waseda University and was a Fellow at Nitze School of Advanced International Studies at Johns Hopkins University.
 Based on his significant leadership experience in the Japan legislature and his extensive business experience, the Board believes Mr. Kobayashi has the appropriate set of skills to serve as a member of our Board.
-Yoshio Ishizaka 74 Yoshio Ishizaka has served as a director since April 2014.
+Yoshio Ishizaka 75 Yoshio Ishizaka has served as a director since April 2014.
 He has 50 years of experience in marketing and product development with Toyota Motor Corporation (TMC).
 His international experience includes assignments in Japan, Europe and the U.S. Mr. Ishizaka started his career at TMC after graduating with a degree in law from the Hitotsubashi University in Japan.
 He served as Senior Vice President and Chief Coordinating Officer at Toyota Motor Sales, U.S.A, Inc. (TMS) from 1986 to 1990 and was instrumental in the development of the Lexus Division.
 He accepted the appointment of General Manager of TMC's Europe Division in 1990 where he built an integrated, local organization in Europe.
-In 1992, he was named to TMC's Board of Directors and returned to TMS international company.
+In 1992, he was named to TMC's Board of Directors and returned to TMS U.S.A. to serve as President from 1996 to 1999.
+He returned to Japan in 1999, whereupon he was promoted to Senior Managing Director in charge of overseas operations.
+In 2001, he was promoted to Executive VP in overseas operations for TMC, and in 2005, became Senior Advisor to the TMC Board.
+The Board believes Mr. Ishizaka has the appropriate set of skills to serve as a member of our Board based on his extensive experience in marketing and product development with a large international company.

-The Board recommends a vote "FOR" election of Dr. Himawan and Mr. O'Toole as a Class I Directors.
+The Board recommends a vote "FOR" election of Dr. Iwaki as Class II Director.